JonnyPickard/chatapp-js/README.md

 -----------

 1. Persist the chats with mongodb.
-2. Add user authentication with mongodb.
+2. Add user authentication with mongodb, bcrypt and passport.
 3. Add user avatars.
-4. Add password protected private chats
+4. Add password protected private chats.
+5. Add a favicon.
+6. Host on a server for real world use!